7 Fire Kit Survival Essentials That You Should Carry

 A Collection of Fire Strikers: Ferro Rod, Flint and Steel, Magnesium Block

-Flint and steel is a piece of flint that needs to be struck against a steel striker.
+Starting with flint and steel – to use flint and steel, you need to strike a piece of flint against a steel striker.
 In turn, it produces a little, dull spark, consequently necessitating using more flammable tinder such as char cloth or cattails.
 True flint and steel can take a fair amount of technique to use well and is more of an ancient fire-starting method.

-Since dealing with sparks versus flame, you should use a genuinely dry and finely processed tinder.
-Make sure you practice How to Use a Ferro Rod, as it does require some skill!
+Since dealing with sparks versus flame, you should use a genuinely dry and finely processed tinder, which we will cover below.
+Make sure you practice how to use a Ferro rod, as it does require some skill!

-When building your fire kit, there are many options of fire strikers to choose for yourself, with some requiring more prep or skill than others.
-In my survival fire kit, you will find that I rely on a Ferro rod for reliable sparking.
+When building your emergency fire kit, there are many options of fire strikers to choose for yourself, with some requiring more prep or skill than others.
+In my fire-making kit, you will find that I rely on a Ferro rod for reliable sparking.

 RELATED: Backpack Survival Gear: Secrets of the Ultimate Bug Out Bag!